 When we sat down at an outdoor sushi bar for happy hour, the bartender informed us that it was half-off bottles of wine.
 Since we like the sweeter fruity wines, we went with white zinfandel.
 I love the color :)

 We ended up hanging out at the restaurant for 3 hours, eventually ordering sushi and flatbreads.
 Then we saw the movie Bad Moms…oh my gosh.
 I wouldn’t quite put it on the same level as Bridesmaids but it was pretty hysterical and Kristin Bell is too much.
 It’s especially fun to watch after a couple glasses of wine in a theater full of giggly girls.

 The late night out made the next morning’s run a little more difficult.
 I decided that my plan to do sprint intervals was overly optimistic and I hung out on the treadmill while watching the news instead.
 I still got in a solid 6 miles before I ran to Wal Mart – I was “snack lady” for my office meeting that day.
 (It still kills me to go to Wal Mart.
 I am a Target girl through-and-through and this is the first time I’ve ever lived more than 2 miles from a Target.)
 Any other day, I would’ve found a cutesy Pinterest crafty recipe.
 You know I’m busy when I have to resort to a store-bought bag of trail mix.

 And that about catches us up. :) Let me know if you try the recipe!

-Posted on August 5, 2016, in Blogging, domesticated, Healthy Habits, Main Course, travel and tagged clean chicken quinoa broccoli recipe, clean dinner recipe, clean recipes, country living, farmland, golden hour sunset photography, health and fitness, healthy college blog, healthy college girl.
+Posted on August 5, 2016, in Blogging -Behind the Scenes, Healthy Lifestyle, Recipes, Travel & Vacations and tagged clean chicken quinoa broccoli recipe, clean dinner recipe, clean recipes, country living, farmland, golden hour sunset photography, health and fitness, healthy college blog, healthy college girl.
 Bookmark the permalink.
 Leave a comment.